gigiti636/admin-users-app/README.md

 `for commit
 you have to format code run, npm run format you have to fix linter fun, npm run lint`

+Thoughts on improvements that couldn't be made because of time constrains:

+1) UserList should have pagination or it should be virtual rendered
+2) userSlice could be refactored to a global slice using context, or useRef with external sync storage for better performance
+3) More tests could be written for the css styles but to test styled-components need additional configuration
+4) We could integrate test to use msw service worker and faker to mock requests